Page Table of Contents

-- Average Time: 3-5 Minutes Reading
+- ⏰Average Time: 3-5 Minutes for Reading

-- Applies to: Clone M.2 to M.2, Clone M.2 to VNMe M.2, Clone NVMe M.2 to M.2, Clone SSD to M.2
+- 💾Applies to: Clone M.2 to M.2, Clone M.2 to VNMe M.2, Clone NVMe M.2 to M.2, Clone SSD to M.2

-- Tools/Must-Have Materials: 1.
+- 🛠️M.2 Clone/Upgrade Tools: 1.
 New M.2 SSD; 2.
 Disk Cloning Tool; 3.
-Screwdriver;
+Screwdriver.

-- Part 2.
-How-to Tutorial: Clone M.2 SSD to a Larger M.2 SSD
+|Step 2.
+Clone M.2 SSD to a Larger One||

 Step 2.
 Buy a Right M.2 SSD

 When you are ready to purchase a new M.2 SSD, remember three things:

-If your computer only has one SSD stot, connect the new M.2 SSD to your computer via an SSD USB adapter.
+- If your PC has one SSD slot, connect the new M.2 SSD to the computer via an SSD USB adapter.

 💻On a laptop: Open M.2 slot > Slide M.2 SSD inside the slot > Screw the SSD drive in > Finalize and cover.

-- On a desktop computer: Find the M.2 connector, labeled as "PCIe" > Insert M.2 SSD inside the slot > Secure the M.2 SSD with the mounting screw.
+🖥️On a desktop computer: Find the M.2 connector, labeled as "PCIe" > Insert M.2 SSD inside the slot > Secure the M.2 SSD with the mounting screw.